-This article will provide detailed written and video instructions by walking you through all of the steps required to add Debt Positions to your Project (from creating a Debt Class to issuing Promissory Notes).
+This article will provide detailed written and video instructions that walk you through all the steps required to add Debt Positions to your Project (from creating a Debt Class to issuing Promissory Notes).

 Table of Contents: